Nora Fisher Onar

 - Master in International Affairs (MIA), Johns Hopkins University School of Advanced International Studies

 Awards & Distinctions

 Davies Forum Professorship, USF Spring 2021

-Transatlantic Academy, Residential Fellowship on "Religion and the Liberal Order" German Marshall Fund of the United States (GMF), 2013-4
+Transatlantic Academy, Residential Fellowship on "Religion and the Liberal Order" German Marshall Fund of the United States (GMF), 2014-5

-- Pluralism in Turkey: Islam, Liberalism and Nationalism (Cambridge University Press, forthcoming)
+- Contesting Pluralism(s): Islam, Liberalism and Nationalism in Turkey, Cambridge University Press, forthcoming.